clopidogrel (as clopidogrel hydrogen sulfate) and aspirin

 When you must not take it

-Clopidogrel/Aspirin may affect your developing baby if you take it during pregnancy.
+It is not known whether clopidogrel/aspirin may affect your developing baby if you

 severe liver or kidney disease

 Do not take this medicine after the expiry date printed on the pack or if the packaging